We support postgraduate research through our Reading Rooms and online resources, through collaborative projects, and through research training events.

 These partnerships explore and open up our collections to enhance our engagement with different research and public audiences.

 Collaborative doctoral researchWe co-supervise doctoral research in partnership with universities from across the country, covering a range of disciplines and subject areas.
 This includes projects developed through the AHRC Collaborative Doctoral Partnerships programme.

 Doctoral training partnerships

-We also work closely with university partners to support postgraduate research training initiatives accross all disciplines.
-We are currently a partner in several AHRC and ESRC doctoral training consortia including:
+We also work closely with university partners to support postgraduate research training initiatives across all disciplines.
+We are currently a partner in the following AHRC and ESRC doctoral training consortia: